Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 Vodka as a Gun Cleaner

-Alcohol plays a significant part in having ready access to firearms in any survival circumstance.
-Even the most sensitive parts of a gun, revolver, rifle or anything else can be cleaned quickly, preventing rust.
+Alcohol is crucial for having ready access to firearms in any survival circumstance.
+It can quickly clean even the most sensitive parts of a gun, revolver, rifle, or other weapon, preventing rust.

 When cleaning firearms and removing oil and muck, vodka can be used instead of rubbing alcohol.